Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 ~ VPC endpoint?
 ~ VPC - Virtual Private Cloud    (VPC Endpoint, peering, gateway transit Internet gateway) ~ SED - Self encrypting drive
+	- Includes the hardware and software to encrypt all data on the drive and securely store the encryption keys.
 ~ PBKDF2 - key stretching
 ~ COOP - Continuity of Operations
 ~ IoC - Indicators of Compromise